Updated: Nov 14, 2022

 When your skull is suddenly smacked against a hard surface, a catastrophic brain injury can occur in one of two ways.
-The brain collides with the hard ridges of the skull or the bone of the skull fractures at spots.
+The brain collides with the skull's hard ridges or the skull's bone fractures at spots.
 Blood arteries may burst in either case, allowing blood to stream into areas of the brain where it isn't supposed to be.
-Depending on which regions of the brain are affected, this bleeding can disrupt respiration, heart function, and more.
+Depending on which brain regions are affected, this bleeding can disrupt respiration, heart function, and more.
 The power of the blow might potentially tear or bruise some parts of your brain.

-Spinal cord injury is a serious concern when your neck or back are struck in a car accident or an unintentional fall, or when heavy lifting or repetitive motions at work stress these areas of your body.
+Spinal cord injury is a serious concern when your neck or back is struck in a car accident, an unintentional fall, or when heavy lifting or repetitive motions at work stress these areas of your body.
 Automobile accidents cause four-ninths of spinal cord injuries, two-ninths from falls, another two-ninths from violent crimes, and the rest from diving mishaps, other sports accidents, and other causes.
 Construction workers, in particular, are at significant risk of spinal cord injury.

 The most painful aspect of surviving a spinal cord injury, aside from the agony and limitations it causes, is knowing that your spine's damaged core nerves can never regrow or mend themselves.
-There are cases of temporary paralysis, but whether you will ever recover depends on the extent of the damage more than the type of treatment.
+There are cases of temporary paralysis, but whether you will ever recover depends more on the damage's extent than the type of treatment.
 As a result, there is no cure for this type of injury.

 Damage to the spine, which is a key component of the body's central nervous system, prevents communication and sensation between the brain and other areas of the body.
 As a result, spinal degeneration can cause a slew of additional concerns, including cardiac, digestive, and urinary tract difficulties, as well as psychiatric disorders, respiratory troubles, and more.

 Many people with spinal cord injuries become partially or completely paralyzed, either permanently or temporarily.
-A spinal cord injury can put a stop to your work, leave you bedridden or confined to a wheelchair for the majority of the day, and make it tough to overcome depression and maintain regular familial and social relationships.
+A spinal cord injury can stop your work, leave you bedridden or confined to a wheelchair for most of the day, and make it tough to overcome depression and maintain regular familial and social relationships.
 On the other side, significant technological advancements have occurred in the previous half-century, making it simpler to live a full and active life despite your impairment.